asbaragli10/asbaragli10.github.io/_pages/cv.md

   - **Supervision**: Technical support and mentoring of students for Master's, Bachelor thesis, and freshman Ph.D. students.
   - **Dissemination**: Deliver engaging presentations to both technical and non-technical audiences at major conferences, enhancing the team's visibility and attracting potential new collaborations.

-- 2023: Visiting PhD Candidate, University of Twente
+- **2023: Visiting PhD Candidate, University of Twente, Chair: Manufacturing Systems**
-  Chair: Manufacturing Systems

   - **Project**: Development of a cyber-physical architecture to monitor human-centric reconfigurable manufacturing systems (RMS)
   - **IoT sensor**: Design, installation, and test of an UWB-based RTLS to monitor industrial entities and the workforce in a RMS set-up